jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 "What else do you see?"

-"Coal miners, Kentucky.
+"Coal miners,Austrialia.
 Modern company housing.
 Fair wages.
-We fuel American growth."
+We fuel world's growth."

 "The company owns everything.
 The houses, the store.
 You owe them before you start."